Water supply and sanitation in Greece: Water sources of Athens

 Due to the need to pump large quantities of water over long distances and mountains, the water company of Athens is the second-largest electricity customer in Greece.

 Thessaloniki is partly supplied by the Aliakmon River.

 The Aegean islands are partly supplied by local groundwater sources.
 However, some smaller islands have insufficient water resources and have to be supplied via tanker ships at a high cost.
 For example, the islands Kimolos, Irakleia, Schoinoussa, Symi, Halki, Patmos and Kastelorizo (Megisti) were partly or entirely supplied via tankers as of 2008.
 Seawater desalination using renewable energy is an emerging option for these islands.
 A small wind-powered floating desalination plant has been built as a pilot in 2008 and has been anchored off the shore of Irakleia.
 Historically the inhabitants of Greek islands have also harvested winter rains from rooftops for use during the summer.

+Water reserves

+Reservoir statistics from EYDAP for Yliki, Mornos, Marathon and Evinos.